-A Blessed Life – Service & Change
+A Blessed Life – Nurturing & Changing

-Or because my wife is the woman I’ve searched for all my life and she looks like this:
+My wife is the woman I’ve searched for all my life and she looks like this:

-I’ve always been healthy (minus only a tonsillectomy, enough eczema to keep me out of Vietnam and a nasty habit of almost drowning.
+I’ve always been healthy except for a tonsillectomy, enough eczema to keep me out of Vietnam and a nasty habit of almost drowning.

 Tops in my class in Wooster High School (actually second to Pete Klosterman… KLOSTERMAN!).
 As a senior I captained a championship baseball team, made all conference, got accepted to Yale, found my first love.
 I lived the All-American, Ohio farm boy dream.

-Right out of college I got a job with AT&T, then the world’s largest corporation as a management trainee in Pittsburgh, PA.
+Right out of college I got a job with AT&T, then the world’s largest corporation, as a management trainee in Pittsburgh, PA.
 Bored with the corporate culture after only a year I walked into a television station and despite the odds being minus 100% anyone would even see me, I asked for my dream job.
 The News Director not only saw me, he liked me and recommended me to another station in the market.
-After some twists, turns and training I got the weekend sports anchor job at WIIC-TV channel 11 at 22 years old despite no previous experience!
+After some twists, turns and training, I got the weekend sports anchor job at WIIC-TV channel 11 at 22 years old despite no previous experience!

-Although scared to death i wound up succeeding and a station in San Francisco, California asked me to come there and do the same thing.
+Although scared to death, I wound up succeeding in Pittsburgh and a station in San Francisco, California asked me to come there and do the same thing.
 This was not before I said “shitty” on the air describing a frustrating playoff loss for the Pittsburgh Pirates baseball team.
 I kept my job only because I’d offhandedly asked the venerable news anchor if I could say that, and he, thinking I was kidding, said, “Sure kid”.
 The outrage (“See what happens when you let a nigger on TV.”) was matched by the good will of having said what any real Pirate fan felt.

 San Francisco, California, was (is) hip and sophisticated.
 I loved sports so much I was great on the air and popular with viewers.
-Eight years later I left SF to go to San Jose to be a news anchor (mistakenly thinking it was more prestigious) and to escape the mysterious plague that seemed to be killing all my gay friends…
+Eight years later I left SF to go to San Jose to be a news anchor (mistakenly thinking it was more prestigious) and to escape a mysterious plague that seemed to be killing all my gay friends…

 The tech gold rush going on in Silicon Valley was too tempting not to try, so I left the Giants to go panning.
-A robotics start-up trying to create the world’s first robot golf caddy seemed possible, so I helped raise millions to do the engineering that never quite got it done.
+A robotics start-up trying to create the world’s first robot golf caddy seemed plausible, so I helped raise millions to do the engineering that never quite got it done.